Gabriella439/nixos-in-production/manuscript/IntegrationTesting.md

+{id: integration-testing}
 # Integration testing

 In [Our first web server](#hello-world) we covered how to test a server manually and in this chapter we'll go over how to use NixOS to automate this testing process.
 Specifically, we're going to be authoring a NixOS test, which you can think of as the NixOS-native way of doing [integration testing](https://en.wikipedia.org/wiki/Integration_testing).
 However, in this chapter we're going to depart from our running "TODO list" example[^1] and instead use NixOS tests to automate the Getting Started instructions from an open source tutorial.

-Specifically, we're going to be testing the [`postgrest` tutorial](https://postgrest.org/en/v12/tutorials/tut0.html).
+Specifically, we're going to be testing the [PostgREST tutorial](https://postgrest.org/en/v12/tutorials/tut0.html).
 You can read through the tutorial if you want, but the relevant bits are:

 - Install Postgres (the database)